This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

-But, when comparing an electric smoker to a charcoal smoker or a pellet grill, the food off of the latter two is going to be more flavorful and will taste better.
+But, when comparing an electric smoker to a charcoal smoker or a pellet grill, the food from the latter two is going to be more flavorful and will taste better.

 So at the end of the day, it all comes down to personal preference.
 Some people might not even notice the difference in taste.
 Some people may value their time in other ways and would prefer to set and forget their smoker instead of spending tons of time building and managing a charcoal fire.
 If you’re ok sacrificing a little bit of flavor for the conveniences that come with an electric smoker then go for it!

 With that out of the way, let’s look at some pros and cons of buying an electric smoker:

 Electric Smoker Pros

 - Convenience.
 It feels like we’ve said it a million times in this post already, but electric smokers are a set it and forget it type of smoker.
-After the press of a couple of buttons, you are well on your way to delicious BBQ.
+After the press of a couple of buttons, you are well on your way to a delicious BBQ.
 No time needs to be spent managing a fire, and the cleanup process at the end is also a lot easier.

 - Versatility.
-No mater whether you want to smoke BBQ brisket, beef, fish, or chicken, your electric smoker is equipped to get the job done.
-Most can also be converted into cold smokers too.
+No matter whether you want to smoke BBQ brisket, beef, fish, or chicken, your electric smoker is equipped to get the job done.
+Most can also be converted into cold smokers.